 A report about performance of products is needed, in which the product ID is less than or equals to 10.
 The report includes annual sales of every product in every region, their unit price, the quantities that are sold, and the total of their annual sales of every product.
 The report should contain a crosstab, which is to represent annual sales of ten products in every region, a chart object, which is to represent quantities and total annual sales of these specified products, and a banded object, which is to represent the unit price and quantities.

 Here is a sketch of the report that you can refer to:

-In this lesson, we create a tabular report and insert a crosstab, chart, and banded object respectively into different tabular cells, so that we can arrange the components in the report easily with the tabular layout.
-The JinfonetGourmetJava.cat catalog contains all the data resources we need for creating the report, so in this lesson we do not need to create them ourselves.
+In this lesson, we will create a tabular report and insert crosstab object, chart object and banded object respectively into different tabular cells, so that components in the report can be arranged easily with the tabular layout.
+Meanwhile, all the data resources we need for creating the report have been predefined in the JinfonetGourmetJava.cat catalog file, so in this lesson, we do not need to create them ourselves.